Things to do in Queensland

 If you’re after something more indulgent to do, stay around the main islands themselves.
 Spas, fine dining and all things luxurious are common here.
 On Hamilton Island, golf enthusiasts can tee off at the championship 18-hole Hamilton Island Golf Club while dreaming of the adventures that the next day might hold.
 Perhaps you’ll ride a jet-ski, helicopter or seaplane—skydiving is also a popular choice for those who want an adrenaline rush!

-To find out more about what you can do in the Whitsunday Islands, and which one is best for you, contact our My QLD Holiday Experts now!
+To find out more about what you can do in the Whitsunday Islands, and which one is best for you, contact our Holiday Experts now!

 The Coast and the Hinterland